JustinPeng2007/ISEF2022/README.md

 ## Setup

-Please refer to [Setup Guide](setup-guide.md) for further instructions.
+Please refer to the "Setup Guide" folder for further instructions.

 ## Acknowledgements